Budgeting & Financial Management Courses in South Africa

 As financial resources of projects becomes constrained as a result of multiple demands by the various project objectives, the need for critical budget preparations and compilation has become very important.
 Budgets are prepared for many different purposes and the period of future forecasting varies, but most projects budget are prepared annually with the input from the various project activity areas to estimate their proposed expenditure for the period and for the appropriate subvention and allocation of funds earmarked for the projects.

 With this in mind project finance and budget officers in various donor funded projects are challenged to exhibit high professionalism in the data mobilisation for the preparation of the budgets, and to meet and comply with budget submission deadlines.
 Sub-vented institutions also needs to effectively utilize budget funds allocated in accordance with the initial proposal submitted.
 This calls for the implementation of a strategic finance and budgetary control effort by all section/department heads and managers towards the achievement of the budget objective.
 This 4 week course has been designed to sharpen the skills of officers who are directly or indirectly involved in finance and budget preparation of projects for their organization, to comply with their donor funding agency reporting requirements.
-Six Sigma course advisors are trained to help with questions you might have, and are able to provide information about our special offers and all our available training programs.
-They are contactable on international number +27(0)21 418 4874.
+Six Sigma course advisors are waiting to assist you with questions and additional information about our training programs and are contactable on International number +27(0)21 418 4874.

 Who should attend the course?

 This course is primarily designed for the following target group in mind.

 Department or Sectional Heads

 Understand the principles of financial management for donor/grant funded projects.